Wisecracking social worker Stella Hardy returns, and this time she’s battling outlaw bikie gangs, corrupt cops, and a powerful hunger for pani puri.

 On a stormy Halloween night, Stella gets a call from her best friend, Detective Phuong Nguyen.
 Phuong has a problem.
 Or rather her lover, Bruce Copeland, does.

 Copeland has been implicated in a police-corruption scandal, and the only person who can help prove his innocence has disappeared.
-The missing man is Hunter Keane, a drug dealer associated with the notorious motorcycle gang The Corpse Flowers.
+The missing man is Isaac Mortimer, a drug dealer associated with the notorious motorcycle gang The Corpse Flowers.
 Reluctantly, Stella offers to help track him down — and it isn’t long before she is way in over her head: evading bikies, drinking tea with drug dealers, and, worst of all, hanging out in the Macca’s carpark with a bunch of smart-alec teenagers.

 Then, when Stella discovers that local street kids are being groomed for some sinister purpose — and that a psychopath with bust face tattooed across his knuckles is pursuing her — she realises she has her work cut out for her.